ansible/workshops/exercises/ansible_windows/7-win-patch/README.md

 Section 4: Create your Job Template
 ===================================

-Now, back in Tower, you will need to resync your Project so that the new files show up.
+Now, back in Controller, you will need to resync your Project so that the new files show up.

 Next we need to create a new Job Template to run this playbook.
 So go to